wesley5040/ece434/hw09/README.md

 * Stability: Very

 ## 5.3 PWM Generator
+I ended up using 40MHz instead of 50MHz since that was the closest I could get to it.

 ![Image2](readme-files/DS1Z_QuickPrint2.png)
-* Stability: Constantly changes between 39.8MHz and 40.3MHz
+* Stability: Constantly changes between 39.8MHz and 40.3MHz, but the average is 40MHz
 * Std Dev.: 192kHz
 * Jitter: Some